 Geographic Imager offers the flexibility of user-defined preferences for a variety of functions to help you save time and customize Geographic Imager to your own personal liking.

 In this chapter you will learn how to set the Geographic Imager Preferences and select the appropriate option for your needs.

-The topic covered in this section is as follows: Geographic Imager Preferences
+Topic covered in this section: Geographic Imager Preferences

 Geographic Imager Preferences